SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Introduction

-Since the goal is not just to produce a sparse model, we propose a sparse training scheme that progressively decreases sparsity to 0 rather than increases it to a target sparsity.
-Intuitively, we want to direct gradient updates to more important weights at the start for faster convergence and let the less important ones update later.
-We apply our method on FastSpeech2~\cite{fastspeech2} and evaluate its effectiveness via naturalness, intelligibility, prosody, and training time, comparing it to both dense and constant-sparsity models.
-We observe that the final SNIPER-trained models surpass the constant-sparsity models on nearly all the metrics and edges out the dense model in most.
-Finally, we discuss how to optimize such a sparse training scheme, as we believe new easy-to-apply techniques that speed up training and/or improve performance have been lacking for deep learning tasks and especially TTS.
+Since the goal is not just to produce a sparse model but to improve the performance-cost tradeoff, we propose a \textit{single-shot} sparse training scheme that progressively decreases sparsity to 0 rather than increasing it to a target sparsity.
+Intuitively, we want to direct gradient updates to more important weights at the start for faster convergence and to the less important weights later.
+We apply our method to FastSpeech2~\cite{fastspeech2} and evaluate its effectiveness via naturalness, intelligibility, prosody, and training time, comparing it to both dense and constant-sparsity models.
+We observe that the final SNIPER-trained models overtake the constant-sparsity models on nearly all metrics and surpass the dense model in most.

-In the next section, we introduce fast sparse training, followed by SNIPER training in Section \ref{sec:sniper}, our experiment setup in Section \ref{sec:experiments}, results in Section \ref{sec:results} and discussion in Section \ref{sec:discussion}.
+In the next section, we introduce the related work on fast sparse training, followed by our proposed SNIPER training framework in Section \ref{sec:sniper}, our experiment setup in Section \ref{sec:experiments}, and finally we report our results in Section \ref{sec:results}.